Kinetic Interacting Particle Langevin Monte Carlo: Introduction

-In the most general case, the EM algorithm is implemented using \gls*{mcmc} techniques for the E-step, and numerical optimisation techniques for the M-step, e.g., \cite{meng1993maximum,liu1994ecme,lange1995gradient}.
-With the popularity of \gls*{ula} in Bayesian statistics and machine learning \cite{durmus2017nonasymptotic,durmus2019analysis,durmus2019high,dalalyan2017further,dalalyan2017theoretical,dalalyan2018sampling}, variants of the implementation of expectation-maximisation algorithms using unadjusted chains to perform the E-step have also been proposed.
-Most notably, \cite{de2021efficient} studied an algorithm termed \gls*{soul}, which performs unadjusted Langevin steps for the E-step and stochastic gradient ascent for the M-step, building on the ideas of \cite{atchade2017}.
-This algorithm required to run a Markov chain for each E-step, resulting in a double-loop algorithm.
-The bias incurred by unadjusted chains complicates the theoretical analysis and requires a delicate balance of the step-sizes of the Langevin algorithm and gradient step to guarantee convergence \cite{de2021efficient}.
+In the most general case, the \gls*{em} algorithm is implemented using \gls*{mcmc} techniques for the E-step \citep{atchade2017}, and numerical optimisation techniques for the M-step \citep{meng1993maximum,liu1994ecme,lange1995gradient}.
+With the popularity of \gls*{ula} in Bayesian statistics and machine learning \citep{durmus2017nonasymptotic,durmus2019high,dalalyan2017theoretical}, novel variants of \gls*{em} algorithms use unadjusted chains.
+Most notably, \citet{de2021efficient} studied an algorithm termed \gls*{soul}, which performs unadjusted Langevin steps for the E-step and stochastic gradient ascent for the M-step, building on the ideas of \citet{atchade2017}.
+In the \gls*{mcmc} based \gls*{em} setting, the bias incurred finite \gls*{mcmc} steps complicates the theoretical analysis and requires stringent conditions for step-sizes.